VukasinVujic/Node_beginners_4_mongodb_task-manager/README.md

 when conect to db start callback function inside callback function add the name of collection(table) "users"

-deleted, in commit "Adding documents in collection" add in that table one object that is like a row in table add in that table many object that is like a row in table
+deleted, you can find it in commit "Adding documents in collection" add in that table one object that is like a row in table add in that table many object that is like a row in table

-find one document
+deleted, you can find it in commit "findOne & find" findOne document or find more